apetro/DynamicMenuPortlet/doc/XmlPublisherReadme.txt

 There is a sample menu.xml file included in the docs directory.

-The XML is validated agaist the menu.xsd schema in the source directory to ensure its structure is correct.
+The XML is validated against the menu.xsd schema in the source directory to ensure its structure is correct.